Unexploded ordnance: United States

-In December 2007, UXO was discovered in new development areas outside Orlando, Florida, and construction had to be halted.
+On Joint Base Cape Cod (JBCC) on Cape Cod, Massachusetts, decades of artillery training contaminated the only drinking water for thousands of surrounding residents.
+A costly UXO recovery effort is under way.
+UXO on US military bases has caused problems for transferring and restoring Base Realignment and Closure (BRAC) land.
+The Environmental Protection Agency's efforts to commercialize former munitions testing grounds are complicated by UXO, making investments and development risky.

 In 1917, in response to other nations' extensive use of chemical weapons in World War I, the US Army Chemical Warfare Service (CWS) opened a weapons research laboratory and production facility at American University in Washington, D.C.
-CWS troops at the station routinely fired incendiary and chemical projectiles into a nearby undeveloped area that became known as "No Man's Land".
-When the station was deactivated after the war in 1919, UXO in No Man's Land was abandoned there, and unused projectiles and toxic chemicals were buried in deep, poorly mapped pits.
+CWS troops at the station routinely fired incendiary and chemical projectiles into a nearby undeveloped area.
+When the station was deactivated after the war in 1919, UXO in the firing range was left abandoned, and unused projectiles and toxic chemicals were buried in deep, poorly mapped pits.
 Collegiate athletic fields, businesses and homes were subsequently built in the area.
 Chemical UXO continues to be periodically found on and near campus, and in 2001, the USACE began cleanup efforts after arsenic was found in soil at the athletic fields.
 In 2017, the USACE was cautiously excavating a university-owned property in an adjacent neighborhood where investigators believed that a large unmapped cache of mustard gas projectiles was buried.

 Although comparatively rare, unexploded ordnance from the American Civil War is still occasionally found and is still deadly over 150 years later.
 Union and Confederate troops fired an estimated 1.5 million artillery shells at each other from 1861 to 1865.
 As many as one in five did not explode.
 In 1973, during the restoration of Weston Manor, an 18th-century plantation house in Hopewell, Virginia, that was shelled by Union gunboats during the Civil War, a live shell was found embedded in the dining room ceiling.
 The ball was disarmed and is shown to visitors to the plantation.
 In late March 2008, a 44 lb, 8 in mortar shell was uncovered at the Petersburg National Battlefield, the site of a 292-day siege.
 The shell was taken to the city landfill where it was safely detonated by ordnance disposal experts.
 Also in 2008, a Civil War enthusiast was killed in the explosion of a 9 in, 75 lb naval shell he was attempting to disarm in the driveway of his home near Richmond, Virginia.
 The explosion sent a chunk of shrapnel crashing into a house 1/4 mi away.
+The area around Fort St. Philip, Louisiana is also covered in UXO from Civil War era naval bombardment, and caution must be taken when visiting the ruins.

-According to Alaska State Troopers, an unexploded aerial bomb, found at a home off Warner Road, was safely detonated by Fort Wainwright soldiers on 19 September 2019.
+In December 2007, UXO was discovered in new development areas outside Orlando, Florida, and construction had to be halted.
+According to Alaska State Troopers, an unexploded aerial bomb was safely detonated by Fort Wainwright soldiers on 19 September 2019.